Slosh dynamics: Spacecraft effects

 Liquid slosh in microgravity is relevant to spacecraft, most commonly Earth-orbiting satellites, and must take account of liquid surface tension which can alter the shape (and thus the eigenvalues) of the liquid slug.
 Typically, a large fraction of the mass of a satellite is liquid propellant at/near Beginning of Life (BOL), and slosh can adversely affect satellite performance in a number of ways.
 For example, propellant slosh can introduce uncertainty in spacecraft attitude (pointing) which is often called jitter.
 Similar phenomena can cause pogo oscillation and can result in structural failure of a space vehicle.

 Another example is problematic interaction with the spacecraft's Attitude Control System (ACS), especially for spinning satellites which can suffer resonance between slosh and nutation, or adverse changes to the rotational inertia.
 Because of these types of risk, in the 1960s the National Aeronautics and Space Administration (NASA) extensively studied liquid slosh in spacecraft tanks, and in the 1990s NASA undertook the Middeck 0-Gravity Dynamics Experiment on the Space Shuttle.
 The European Space Agency has advanced these investigations with the launch of SLOSHSAT.
 Most spinning spacecraft since 1980 have been tested at the Applied Dynamics Laboratories drop tower using sub-scale models.
 Extensive contributions have also been made by the Southwest Research Institute, but research is widespread in academia and industry.

 Research is continuing into slosh effects on in-space propellant depots.
-In October 2009, the Air Force and United Launch Alliance (ULA) performed an experimental on-orbit demonstration on a modified Centaur upper stage on the DMSP-18 satellite launch in order to improve "understanding of propellant settling and slosh", "The light weight of DMSP-18 allowed 12000 lbs of remaining LO2 and LH2 propellant, 28% of Centaur’s capacity", for the on-orbit tests.
+In October 2009, the United States Air Force and United Launch Alliance (ULA) performed an experimental on-orbit demonstration on a modified Centaur upper stage on the DMSP-18 satellite launch in order to improve "understanding of propellant settling and slosh", "The light weight of DMSP-18 allowed 12000 lbs of remaining LO2 and LH2 propellant, 28% of Centaur’s capacity", for the on-orbit tests.
 The post-spacecraft mission extension ran 2.4 hours before the planned deorbit burn was executed.

 NASA's Launch Services Program is working on two on-going slosh fluid dynamics experiments with partners: CRYOTE and SPHERES-Slosh.
 ULA has additional small-scale demonstrations of cryogenic fluid management are planned with project CRYOTE in 2012–2014 leading to a ULA large-scale cryo-sat propellant depot test under the NASA flagship technology demonstrations program in 2015.
 SPHERES-Slosh with Florida Institute of Technology and Massachusetts Institute of Technology will examine how liquids move around inside containers in microgravity with the SPHERES Testbed on the International Space Station.